gndclouds/logs/projects/Whole-Person-Care.md

 ---
 title: Whole Person Care
-description:
+description: Over the course of eight weeks with the City of San Francisco's Department of Public Health, our team mapped the Medi-Cal enrollment process for homeless in San Francisco Country.
 publishedAt: 2023-05-09
 type:
   - Project
 published: true
 tags:
 url:
+heroImage:
 ---
-Over the course of eight weeks with the City of San Francisco's Department of Public Health our team mapped the Medi-Cal enrollment process for homeless in San Francisco Country.
+Over the course of eight weeks with the City of San Francisco's Department of Public Health, our team mapped the Medi-Cal enrollment process for homeless in San Francisco Country.

 ## Field Guide